Jabalpur Municipal Corporation

 Jabalpur Municipal Corporation is the Municipal Corporation responsible for the civic infrastructure and administration of the city of Jabalpur, located in Madhya Pradesh, India.
 The organization is known, in short, as JMC.
 This civic administrative body administers an area of 263.49 km2.
-JMC's mayor is Congress leader Jagat Bahadur Annu.
+JMC's mayor is Congress leader Jagat Bahadur Annu and municipal commissioner is Swapnil Wankhade IAS.
 The current collector of Jabalpur is Karmveer Sharma.

 Jabalpur was one of the first municipalities in India, founded in 1864.
-The mayor post is held by the Indian National Congress whereas the Bharatiya Janata Party has a majority in the municipal corporation.
+The mayor post is currently held by the Bharatiya Janata Party as a result of the defection of sitting Indian National Congress mayor Jagat Bahadur Singh "Annu" to the Bharatiya Janata Party.

 Overview

 The total area under JMC is 263.49 km2.
 The city is currently divided into 79 wards.
 Each ward elects a corporator.
 The winning party elects a council of members, who are responsible for various departments.
 The council members chose the Mayor among themselves.
 At present, there are seventy nine members in the council.
 The Commissioner of Jabalpur is the highest officer of Municipal Corporate Office, which is responsible for the departments of public works, revenue and tax, water supply, planning and development, fire brigade, health and sanitation, finance and accounts etc.